CryptechTest/minetest_doc_items/README.md

 how much damage weapon XYZ deals or whether you can dig that block.
 This mod does *not* give you long explanations about how to use certain nontrivial things, like the furnace from Minetest Game.
-This info might be provided by other mods and insert it into the documentation system.
+This info might be provided by other mods and insert it into the help.

-This mod provides 3 new categories for the Documentation System [`doc`]:
+This mod provides 3 new help categories (using the Documentation System [`doc`]):

 * Blocks (e.g. dirt, stone, wooden stair)
 * Tools and weapons (e.g. wooden pickaxe, steel sword, screwdriver)